ShaunaMyers/ShaunaMyers/README.md

 <br>

 When I'm not completely consumed in a coding frenzy, I spend my time painting, singing, playing the violin and guitar; reading literature from the 19th century, hiking, and traveling.
-My passions are in sustainability, expecially in sustainable construction.
+Sustainability is a passion of mine, especially sustainable construction.
 In 2015 I completed an academy through [Earthship Biotecture](https://www.earthshipglobal.com/), in Taos, NM., where I learned how to build completely self-sustainable houses out of recycled materials.

 <br>